elanmart/mochi-converter/README.md

 # Mochi converter

-This is a minimal POC implementation of `markdown` to `mochi` converter
+This is a minimal POC implementation of `markdown` to `mochi` converter.

+[Mochi](https://mochi.cards/) is a neat, markdown-centric spaced repetition software.

+In my workflows, I often take notes in `Notion` or other tools, and would then like to convert them all at once into flashcards, which is not yet supported by `Mochi`, hence the converter.

 # What's missing